 The SAP PM application component is a tool that ensures all maintenance activities are performed.
 It’s closely integrated with other SAP modules like Materials Management (MM), Quality Management (QM), Production Planning (PP), Sales and Distribution (SD), Finance (FI), Controlling (CO), and Human Resources (HR).

-With SAP PM, you can automate repairs and facilitate maintenance requests.
+With SAP PM, you can keep track of maintenance history, automate repairs, and facilitate maintenance requests.
 The module also allows you to document, identify, manage issues with, and perform asset management for any required asset, streamlining the whole process.
 SAP PM comes with three submodules to help perform these activities:

-Even better, thanks to SAP PM’s integration with other SAP modules, the data in the module is kept current and will trigger processes in other functions when required.
+Even better, thanks to SAP PM’s integration with other modules, users have up-to-date data and will trigger processes in other functions when required.
 Additionally, you can use SAP Plant Maintenance to record problems, plan labor and material activities, and record and settle costs.

 Core Components of SAP Plant Maintenance

-SAP PM is made up of three main components that help companies maintain their systems or equipment: Inspection, Preventive Maintenance, and Repair.
-Here’s what each one does.
+SAP PM comprises three main components that help companies maintain their systems or equipment: Inspection, Preventive Maintenance, and Repair.
+Here’s what each one offers for customers:

 Inspection